 To me then as now, "lagniappe" seemed like such a happy word, with a warm sense of hospitality, almost jolly sentiment.
 Like walking out of a great restaurant, belly full of fine food.
 Spirit light and energized from being doted on by attentive staff, just to be handed a "lagniappe" to further amplify all those feelings.

-We hope 70 North, whether in The Market or on the web, can provide you with an opportunity to learn & try, to taste & discuss, or just to feel a little something extra.
+We hope 70 North, whether at dinner, brunch, in The Market or online, can provide you with an opportunity to learn & try, to taste & discuss, or just to feel a little something extra.
 Come feel a little bit of creole Louisiana, lagniappe hospitality right here in the Lakes Region.